Bathe in the River

 "Bathe in the River" is a single released by New Zealand supergroup Mt Raskil Preservation Society featuring New Zealand soul singer Hollie Smith.
 It appears on the soundtrack for the 2006 New Zealand film No. 2.

-The single peaked at No. 2 on the New Zealand Singles Chart and spent a total of 37 weeks in the top 40, becoming the country's third-best-selling single of the year.
-It was certified Gold by the Recording Industry Association of New Zealand in June 2006.
+"Bathe in the River" peaked at No. 2 on the New Zealand Singles Chart and spent 37 weeks in the top 40, becoming the country's third-best-selling single of 2006.
+It was certified gold by the Recording Industry Association of New Zealand (RIANZ) in June 2006.
 The song was nominated for Single of the Year at the 2006 New Zealand Music Awards, and songwriter Don McGlashan won the 2006 APRA Silver Scroll for "Bathe in the River".
 His own version of the song appears on his 2009 solo album, Marvellous Year.